pierre-muller/py-blockchain-proto/README.md

 # python-chain
 POC of blockchain using python.
-Based on Haseeb Qureshi's presentation: https://github.com/Haseeb-Qureshi/lets-build-a-blockchain
+Inspired by Haseeb Qureshi's presentation: https://github.com/Haseeb-Qureshi/lets-build-a-blockchain

 The front end is an api, developped with flask_restplus to generate a swagger interface